bysiuxvx/portfolio-react/README.md

 - react-icons
 - Typewriter
 - Moment.js
+- React-particles

 ## things I learned

--I was having issues with the BrowserRouter and the homepage I set up in package.json, there were some issues with switching between pages.
+- I was having issues with the BrowserRouter and the homepage I set up in package.json, there were some issues with switching between pages.
 I instead used HashRouter.
 Maybe this is not the best way to deal with this problem, but it's one more thing I learned about ;)

--When I was finishing up I noticed that in the About section on my iOS device I was getting a NaN instead of the number of days left.
+- When I was finishing up I noticed that in the About section on my iOS device I was getting a NaN instead of the number of days left.
 I learned how different systems handle timezones.
 I removed the logic that I wrote, and handled it with Moment.js.